 This evidence also shows that some of them had migrated along the coast of West Africa.
 Is this why the Cameroonian Ndole’ is similar to the Egusi Soup in Nigeria or the Sakpa in Sierra Leone?
 If a food historian didn’t go to Mali, he or she made sure to visit Egypt or Ethiopia.
 Grievously, ancient high and wealthy empires of Africa saw a constant orchestration of moral conflicts.
 Every rising empire from the Middle East to Europe became frantic for the knowledge and wealth in Africa.
 And the diverse regions of Africa, namely the North and the East held off the invaders for centuries.
 And in the end, they caved in.

 When Egypt fell so did the empires south and south-west, eventually giving rise to vast Islamic empires in North Africa.
 The invaders stole the archives of scientific, mathematical, and literacy, as antiquity endured in the traditional cuisine.
-Ndole’ stands as Cameroon’s traditional dish.
-This meal which other regions called “Bitter Leaf,” comes with ground stewed nuts.
-It is cooked with traditionally seasoned fish or beef.
+Ndole’ stands as Cameroon’s classic dish.
+This meal which other regions called “Bitter Leaf,” comes with stewed ground nuts.
+You cook it with traditionally seasoned fish or beef.
 Ghanian dishes are melting pots of assorted fish, meats, and other seafood or delicacies.
 You may be delighted to discover the same in Cameroon.